theckman/cronner/README.md

 ## Without gpm
 With the configuration above, you won't be able to import any packages within the `cronner` repo from within the codebase.
-In other words, if a cronner file depends on a packge in a subdirectory, you wouldn't be able to locate it within the import path.
+In other words, if a cronner file depends on a package in a subdirectory, you wouldn't be able to locate it within the import path.
 To avoid this, you can skip using the gpm approach and use a more manual approach.

 * set up your Go build environment